flrnbc/arxiv_script/README.md

 We are then asked if we want to automatically add this entry to our (default) .bib-file enabling us to cite the preprint in LaTeX right away.

 ## installation
 At this stage, the _axs_ is still under development.
-Hence we require Python (preferably =>3.0) and pip for its installation.
+Hence we require Python (=>3.6) and pip for its installation.
 It is also recommended to install it in a virtual environment.
 With these requirements in place, do the follwing:

 - Pull this repository to your preferred directory via `git` or simply download all files.
 - In the terminal, change to the directory where you downloaded this repository to.
 Then create a new virtual environment, e.g. with the name `venv`, and activate it: